allcommerce/bc-Dinosaur-doc/docs/usage.md

 - `<hh>:<mm>:<ss>` is 24 hour format.

 - `<timezone>` only input `+ or -` and `number` example: `+7`. if timezone are not entered, the countdown time will be different in different countries.

+- Make sure you product also have sale price in orde for Flash Sale display.
+When you remove the **sale price** **Flash Sale** banner will auto disable.

 ### Brand logo in product detail

 ![brand logo in product detail](img/brand-logo.jpg)